PJSuoc/conflict-migration/interactive_proposal.md

 1. Interactive Map.
 Goal would be to be able to use a slider to move the map across each year that is in the data, as well as click individual countries in order to garner some additional information about them.

 https://votemaximizer.org/ the map here is relatively close to my envisioned idea.
-Selectors/sliders on the bottom or side, and then you can click each state (in my case, country) and it will zoom in or just provide hover-over information. (without the page switching or info dumps!)
+Selectors/sliders on the bottom or side, and then you can click each state (in my case, country/region) and it will zoom in or just provide hover-over information. (without the page switching or info dumps!)

 2. Bubble Charts.
 Countries grouped by regions with size corresponding to net migration numbers.
 Regions could then be selected to zoom into all the countries in that region grouped in a similar way.
 Sliders/options on the side would cover years and violence types experienced by each region or country.